PPS Number Ireland 2026: How to Apply (Appointment Required)

 4. Answer questions about why you need the number

-You’ll receive your PPS number by post within 2-3 weeks.
+You’ll receive your PPS number by post within 2–3 weeks of the appointment.

 If you need it urgently for work: